wasab1kastike/autobattles4xfinsauna/docs/progression/experience.md

 - Reaching level 12 unlocks a roster promotion that costs **150 Saunakunnia** and lets commanders specialize a Saunoja as a **Tank**, **Rogue**, **Wizard**, or **Speedster**.
 - Promotions reset the attendant's XP to level 1, roll back cumulative stat awards, and then immediately reapply policy modifiers so the baseline feels familiar while opening new class perks.
 - Battlefield units linked to the promoted Saunoja inherit the reset XP, keeping combat HUD readouts consistent without manual resyncs.
+- The **Tank** promotion (Aegis Vanguard) halves incoming damage and projects a five-hex taunt aura; when enemies cross the threshold the aura flares and enemy AI will prioritise that guardian until they exit the zone.

 ## UI & Feedback Beats
 1. **Persistent XP Ribbon** – A high-contrast ribbon beneath the wave timer pulses as XP arrives.
 Chunked ticks (20 XP) ensure clarity during peak combat.